 This is where having access to a coach can help.
 I have amended the training plans of all of my runners who were planning spring races, writing maintenance plans with a bit more speed work for most but less mileage and less distance in their longer runs so as not to fatigue them.
 I have also had coaching calls with people I don’t write ongoing plans for.
 These have been focused on how to construct their own maintenance plan, tips on how to keep going, strength training to minimise injuries and how to keep your motivation when you don’t know what will happen next.

 My biggest goal is to keep people active and running whenever we can.

 Do you want structured training to keep you running after your marathon?

 Want to know more about running or personal training?

-Do you want a personalised training plan or a telephone call to discuss what to do?
+Do you want a personalised training plan?

 Contact me today to ask any questions or to book your FREE consultation